spiral-project/daybed.js/README.md

 ```

 As a model owner, you can adjust the permissions.
 For example, you can decide
-that everyone can cread, read, edit and delete their own records :
+that everyone can create, read, edit and delete their own records :

 ```javascript